 - Subscriber: The profile(s) that can only manage their own profiles.

-You can find the current user roles within your WordPress Admin Panel.
+You can find your WordPress user right within your dashboard.

 Log in to your WordPress Admin Panel, navigate to Users → All Users.